INVESTOR TERMS AND CONDITIONS

 These terms and conditions (these “terms”) set out the terms of the agreement between you (“you”) as the user of CC’s Site, and us, Capital Cell Ltd (“we”, “us” or “CC”).

-The Custodian provides its service of holding any shares in accordance with the Custodian’s Terms and Conditions of Business.
+The Custodian provides its service of holding any shares and Client Money in accordance with the Custodian’s Terms and Conditions of Business.
 When you enter this agreement, you also agree to the Custodian’s Terms and Conditions of Business, which are available here: https://www.reyker.com/termsandconditions

 These terms shall become binding as soon as you have completed the registration process.
 Your ability to invest through the Site will be conditional upon you successfully passing CC’s anti-money laundering checks.